colab-coop/colab-coop/src/blog/markdown/colab-for-storied-helping-meaningful-stories-live-forever.md

 Eli, being a young entrepreneur, saw this as an opportunity to use his tech background to make this process easier and contribute something of true, heartfelt value to the world.

-Elijah then joined forces with CoLab co-founder [rylan Peery](http://colab.coop/team) to bring Storied out into the world.
+Elijah then joined forces with CoLab co-founder [Rylan Peery](http://colab.coop/team) to bring Storied out into the world.
 CoLab as a cooperative is also contributing heavy in it’s technical development.

 Stay tuned for more as this amazing project blossoms and evolves!